osirvics/buttressai-frontend-/README.md

 # ButtressAI Landing Page

 Welcome to the ButtressAI landing page repository.
-This is the official website for the ButtressAI mobile application, showcasing our AI-powered allusion and reference discovery platform.
+This is the official website for the ButtressAI mobile application, showcasing our AI-powered allusion and reference discovery platform

 ## Features